sunny-aguilar/py-git-course/README.md

 > git revert HEAD
 - undoes a prior commit while keeping history of the commits in the project; in other words, it creates a new commit with inverse changes.
+- this only does the last commit made

+> git revert <commit id>
+- undoes a prior commit that wasnt the previous one
+- enter the 40 char alphanumeric string of the commit ID you want to revert to